Roots of random functions: A framework for local universality: Proof of Theorems and

 Thus,

 We can obtain the same bound for the corresponding terms of $\tilde F_n$.
 Finally, from Theorem \ref{gcomplex}, we have

 The desired estimate now follows from the triangle inequality.

-\begin{proof}[Proof of Lemma \ref{lmrepulsion}] The first step is to use Theorem \ref{gcomplex} to reduce to the gaussian case.
-We handle the gaussian case using Rouche's theorem and various probabilistic estimates based on some properties of the gaussian distribution.
+\begin{proof}[Proof of Lemma \ref{lmrepulsion}] The first step is to use Theorem \ref{gcomplex} to reduce to the Gaussian case.
+Borrowing ideas from \cite[Chapter 2]{HKPV}, we handle the Gaussian case using Rouch\'e's theorem and various probabilistic estimates based on some properties of the Gaussian distribution.